UCLComputerScience/intern/index.md

-## UCL Computer Science Internship teaching opportunities 2022-23

-UCL CS is offering internships to gain skills and experience by supporting the teaching of a range of computer science modules.

 The scheme is open to current UCL students who are second or third year undergraduates or on a masters programme.

 You need to be eligible to work in the UK during the period of the internship.
 If you are on a visa, your visa must